ashur/jxa-library-bug/README.md

 ✓ yellow
 ```

+Command execution must be halted by the user (ex., by pressing `Control-C` at the command line).

 ## Notes

+* The same behavior is reproducible by running `colors.js` (minus the hashbang line) in **Script Editor.app**
-The `colors-some.js` script only instantiates three libraries:
+* The `colors-some.js` script only instantiates three libraries:

 ```
 ./colors-some.js